KlinkeLab/B16-In-Vivo-Screen/README.md

 # **B16 In Vivo Screen**

-This repository supplies the code developed in the study of (insert authorship) **_"B16 In Vivo Screen"_**.
-The corresponding pre-print can be found on bioRxiv ( doi: ).
+This repository supplies the code developed in the study of Pirkey et al. **_"Head-to-head comparison of CCN4, DNMT3A, PTPN11, and SPARC as suppressors of anti-tumor immunity"_**.
+The corresponding pre-print can be found on bioRxiv ( doi:https://doi.org/10.1101/2022.04.01.486749 ).
 It can be used to reproduce the results of the study and investigate the methodology to be used for other datasets.

 ## **Requirements**